superruzafa/visual-scala-reference/_functions/filterNot.md

 }
 ~~~

-`filter` creates a collection with those elements that don't satisfy a predicate `p` and discarding those which do.
+`filter` creates a collection with those elements that do not satisfy a predicate `p` and discarding the rest.

 <figure class="diagram">
   <img src="images/filterNot.svg" alt="filterNot function">